awsdocs/amazon-vpc-user-guide/doc_source/vpc--region-peering-provider-side.md

 1. Adjust the security groups that are associated with the service instances in Provider VPC 1 so that they allow traffic from Network Load Balancer 2\.

 1. Create a VPC endpoint service configuration in Provider VPC 2 and associate it with Network Load Balancer 2\.

-After the configuration is complete, the consumer can create a VPC endpoint service in Consumer VPC 2 so that they can privately access the service\.

-The consumer VPC1 account and the consumer VPC 2 account incur charges for VPC peering\.
-The provider account incurs the Network Load Balancer charges, and the service instances charges\.